 Take a train ride through the clouds

 You can’t visit the beautiful country of Canada without journeying through the Rockies.
-Tour operators, such as My Canada Trips in the UK and Take Tours in the USA, take wannabe adventurers on a train journey like no other.
+Canada Train trip take wannabe adventurers on a train journey like no other.

 After passing Hell’s Gate, the Rocky Mountaineer excursion takes passengers to some of the highest peaks in the Rockies so you are literally riding through the clouds from the comfort of your first-class seat.